openhwgroup/programs/Project-Descriptions-and-Plans/CV32E4_TBD/Project_Concept_for_CV32E4_TBD_Nov-27_2023.md

 ## Initial Estimate of Timeline
 At Project Concept:
-* Preliminary RTL release expected in 2024 Q1
+* Preliminary RTL code drop expected in 2024 Q1
 * RTL feature-complete expected in end of 2024 Q4
 * RTL freeze and verification completed expected in 2025 Q4